Arthur sat atop a multi-story car pack watching the chaos beneath him.

 He was at peace with the end.

-His life had turned to shit anyway and he pretty much resented having to exist and disliked all existence itself.
+His life had turned to shit and he pretty much resented having to exist.
+In fact he had grown to dislike all existence itself.
 Selfish really, but then he was human.

 Twelve months ago, Arthur’s wife had left him for a younger model.
 A gym instructor named Chad.

-Chad was deaf and mute.
+Chad.
+A blonde blue eyed bronzed Adonis, who said little and seemed content to have Marie as his mouthpiece.
 Arthur had no doubts that made him the perfect package for Arthur’s wife, or ex-wife.
-Marie wanted a ride, someone who wouldn't answer back, make decisions or have input into anything meaningful.
+Marie wanted adventure and actual sex, plus someone who wouldn't answer back or form opinions.
 Chad was all those things rolled into an immaculate muscle-bound vessel.

-Arthur had wanted to give Chad several pieces of his mind, and maybe even a sturdy punch or six to the head but Chad’s inability to listen or concentrate long enough on Arthur's soured lips, never mind answer back or look remotely threatened, made it difficult to convey his utter rage.
+Arthur had wanted to give Chad several pieces of his mind, maybe even a sturdy punch or six to the head.
+But Chad’s inability to listen or concentrate long enough on Arthur's increasingly flimsy insults or to look remotely threatened, made it difficult for Arthur to convey and expel his utter rage.

-Chad's undoubted ability to beat the living crap out of Arthur if he so chose to express his bile, meant that Arthur had to numbly leave his life behind.
+Chad's undoubted ability to beat the living daylights out of Arthur if he so chose to express his bile in full, meant that Arthur had to numbly leave his life behind.

-Two weeks after he’d moved out of his home to make room for Chad, Arthur then lost his job, before losing his one remaining pride and joy, his cat Hermit, who was run over by an RSPCA van.
+Two weeks after he’d moved out of his home to make room for Chad, Arthur lost his job, before losing his one remaining pride and joy, his cat Hermit who was run over by an RSPCA van.

 And pot noodles.